Songtech-0912/songtech-0912.github.io/content/classical-electromagnetism/index.md

 | Above a single-sided infinite sheet of charge                                            | Box with rectangular tops/bottoms of area $A$, placed at $z = 0$                                                                    | $\Phi_E =  \|\mathbf{E}\|A$                                                                               | $Q = \sigma A$  | $\mathbf{E} = \dfrac{\sigma}{\varepsilon_0} \hat{\mathbf{z}}, \quad z > 0$                                                             |
 | Above (or below) a double-sided infinite sheet of charge                                 | Box with  rectangular tops/bottoms of area $A$ centered at $z = 0$ (i.e. it is halfway above and halfway below the sheet of charge) | $\Phi_E = 2\|\mathbf{E}\|A$ (flux contribution from both the top and bottom side of the Gaussian surface) | $Q = \sigma A$  | $\mathbf{E} = \dfrac{\sigma}{2\varepsilon_0} \hat{\mathbf{z}}, \quad \|z\| > 0$                                                        |
 | Around infinite line of charge (e.g. infinitely long wire) with charge density $\lambda$ | Coaxial cylinder (aligned along same axis as line of charge) of radius $\rho$ and length $L$                                        | $\Phi_E = 2\pi r L \lambda$                                                                               | $Q = \lambda L$ | $\mathbf{E} = \dfrac{\lambda}{2\pi \rho \varepsilon_0} \hat{\rho}$ (here $\rho$ is distance from wire)                                 |

+> **Note:** An interesting consequence of Gauss's law that an infinitely-long uniformly-charged wire would have the _same amount of charge_ regardless of its thickness.
+In fact, it doesn't even matter if you are inside the wire!
+The reason why is that their total charge $Q = \lambda L$ is **independent** of the thickness of the wire and also independent of the radial distance.
+Why?
+Because any infinite wire would have infinite length, and thus **infinite charge**, no matter its thickness, so the total charge of any infinite wire (regardless of thickness) is $\infty$, so the same!
+Of course, in actual calculations with real wires, we would set $L$ to a large but non-infinite value, and thus the solution would only be an approximate solution (because the electric field of real wires _does_ depend on their thickness).
+But in the limit of infinite length, all wires and cylindrical charges with a uniform linear charge density $\lambda$ always have the _same total charge_.

 ## Electric potential